dustinwhisman/dustinwhisman.com/src/pages/writing/learning-in-public/web-accessibility-specialist-certification/wcag-1-1-text-alternatives.md

   - WAS certification
 ---

-# WAS Notes: WCAG 1.1.1 Non-text Content
+# WAS Notes: WCAG 1.1 Text Alternatives

 _I'm studying for the WAS certification.
 These are some of the notes I've taken recently._